Roger Jones (pharmacist): Achievements

-and was instrumental in bringing seventeen molecules into clinical use on behalf of clients.
+and was instrumental in bringing 17 molecules into clinical use on behalf of clients.
 His unpublished work on thalidomide and his understanding of the effects of polymorphic variation on bioavailability assisted Cellgene's development of the molecule.
 He was the developer of high specification activated charcoal for the treatment of acute poisoning by establishing an intestinal dialysis using the gut wall as a semipermeable membrane.

-He was made a Fellow of the Royal Pharmaceutical Society in 2009, and he became a "Qualified Person" under EEC regulations in 1991.
-He has established several successful life science companies including ZooBiotic Ltd and Phytovation Ltd.
+Jones was made a fellow of the Royal Pharmaceutical Society in 2009.
+He became a "qualified person" under EEC regulations in 1991.
+He established several successful life science companies including ZooBiotic Ltd and Phytovation Ltd.

-He received an OBE in 1996, and was knighted in 2005 "for services to business and training in Wales".
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1996 Birthday Honours for services to industry in Wales, and was knighted in the 2005 New Year Honours for services to business and training in Wales.
 He received an honorary DSc from the University of Wales Cardiff in 2000.
-Sir Roger is a Founding Fellow of the Learned Society of Wales and in July 2010 he was appointed as its inaugural Treasurer.
+He was a founding Fellow of the Learned Society of Wales (FLSW) and in July 2010 he was appointed its inaugural treasurer.